 International yoga day and the summer solstice both fall on June 21st.
 It is the longest day and shortest night of the year in the northern hemisphere.
 There are many things you can do to celebrate this special day and many don't require a ton of preparation.
 Remember to choose things that sound fun, and remember to wear something that makes you feel alive and like you.
 I personally love my athleisure wear from Adidas.
 I can wear the leggings and tanks as I practice yoga and throw on a sweatshirt as I sit by the bonfire to celebrate the solstice at the end of the day.

-Ways to Celebrate International Yoga Day & Summer Solstice
+Ways to celebrate the Summer Solstice

 - Practice yoga- Head to your favorite yoga studio, watch your favorite YouTube yoga teacher, or simply roll out your mat and flow through a few of your favorite poses.